GuSheng107/memory-governance/README.md

 1. Show the command `New-Item -ItemType Directory .ai-memory`
 2. Wait for user confirmation
+3. Create `.ai-memory/`
-3. Create `.ai-memory/memory.md`
+4. Create `.ai-memory/memory.md`
-4. Create `.ai-memory/corrections.md`
+5. Create `.ai-memory/corrections.md`
-5. If `.gitignore` exists in the project root, add `/.ai-memory/` to it
+6. If `.gitignore` exists in the project root, add `/.ai-memory/` only when it is not already present
-6. Create project `memory.md` with the same section layout as the global `memory.md`, but keep the content project-scoped
+7. Create project `memory.md` with the same section layout as the global `memory.md`, but keep the content project-scoped

+If `.ai-memory/` exists but either project file is missing:

+1. Explain which file is missing
+2. Ask for confirmation before creating the missing file
+3. Repair only the missing file or files
+4. If `.gitignore` exists in the project root, add `/.ai-memory/` only when it is not already present

 Do not create the directory or files without confirmation.